Glenn Hall: Legacy

 Hall ended his career with 407 wins, 84 shutouts, a career GAA of 2.49, and was voted to eleven All-Star Games.
 Hall is widely regarded as one of the first NHL goalies to master the butterfly style of goaltending.
 He is thought of by many as one of the best goalies to ever play the game.
-Hall still holds the record for the most First Team All-Star selections (7) which he achieved while playing the same era as other greats, Sawchuk and Plante—as well as other Hall of Famers, such as Johnny Bower and Gump Worsley.
+Hall still holds the record for the most First Team All-Star selections (7) which he achieved while playing in the same era as other greats, Sawchuk and Plante—as well as other Hall of Famers, such as Johnny Bower and Gump Worsley.

 In 1998, he was ranked number 16 on The Hockey News list of the 100 Greatest Hockey Players, currently the highest rank for a living former goaltender (No. 13-ranked Jacques Plante died in 1986, and No. 9 Terry Sawchuk in 1970).

 In 2005, the City of Humboldt, Saskatchewan erected a permanent monument to Hall's career in Glenn Hall Park on Highway #5 (Glenn Hall Drive).
-The tribute included highlights of his career from his junior days in Humboldt until his retirement from the NHL.
+The tribute included highlights of his career from his junior days in Humboldt until he retired from the NHL.